-Imagine being told your voice doesn’t matter in the very democracy that promises equality.
-This is the harsh reality for millions who face barriers to voting rights!
+Imagine people telling you your voice doesn’t matter in a democracy that promises equality.
+This is the harsh reality for millions who face barriers to their right to vote!

-Additionally, I will discuss misinformation’s role and socioeconomic factors’s impact on voter turnout.
+I will also discuss misinformation’s role and socio-economic factors’ impact on voter turnout.
 We aim to advocate for a more inclusive and fair electoral process by highlighting these issues.

 Right to Vote and Its Historical Context